You wake up. It’s dark. Somewhere a fan is humming.

 Input → Process → Output → (somewhere else)

-In a closed system you think circularly:
+In a closed system you think in circles:

 flowchart LR